Custom Manufacturing ERP for Mid-Market Manufacturers: 2026 Buyer’s Guide

 Key Features of a Manufacturing ERP System

-A manufacturing ERP should give each team the information they need to make better daily decisions.
-Production needs capacity and material visibility.
+Production teams need capacity and material visibility.
 Purchasing needs demand signals and supplier updates.
 Finance needs accurate cost data.
 Leadership needs reporting they can trust without waiting for manual spreadsheet work.

 Production Planning and Scheduling